AngleProtocol/angle-docs/README.md

 ## 📐 [Discord](https://discord.gg/3vaHCJw7Mz)

-Angle is currently being developed by its Core Team and community.
+While Angle was initially created by a team of developers at a company called Angle Labs, Inc, it is progressively decentralising and receives contributions from the external developer community as well as ongoing contributions from Angle Labs.

-Angle community Discord server is where we collectively organize ourselves to build the best protocol possible, help everyone understand what Angle is about, and most of all have fun playing with DeFi!
+Angle community Discord server is where the community collectively organizes itself to build the best protocol possible, help everyone understand what Angle is about, and most of all have fun playing with DeFi!

-{% hint style="success" %}
-📐 If there is anything unclear in this docs or out of date or if you feel like you have feedback on the protocol, this Discord is the best place to let us know!
-{% endhint %}

 ## ⚒️ [Developers Doc](https://developers.angle.money)